 Value 7 = many steps between repeats.

-We suggest just to play with the sliders and see the results for yourself.
+We suggest just playing with the sliders and seeing the results for yourself.
 It’s kind of mysterious even to us!

 How often an Evolve -ie an automatic shuffle - happens, in bars.
 0= never, 1= every bar, 2= every 2 bars…